Trusted WordPress tutorials, when you need them most.

 I appreciate the article though.
 Thanks.

 (I am not that new to this.
-I have played with WordPress and Drupal and their plugins quite a bit.
+I have played with Wordpress and Drupal and their plugins quite a bit.
 I am not sure why it is that I am having so much trouble with it.)

 comment would be appreciated — and I will keep reading here as well.

-30. Brent Logan says
+42. Brent Logan

 I was doing this until I found the Code Snippets plugin.
 This plugin makes it easy to add multiple snippets, with a place for easy descriptions, and then activate or deactivate the snippets individually.
 Quite slick.